A Writer returns to the scene of the crime.

 And then the suspended sentence – no jail time to be served, in exchange for a warrant of good behaviour.

-I suddenly understood why mum did not put up a fight when dad left us, or for her financial share of the marriage settlement.
-Buying her freedom had cost our family dearly, and walking away with nothing but a car and some furniture, she might have felt she’d repaid her dues to her ex-husband.
+I suddenly understood why mum did not put up a fight for her financial share of the marriage settlement.
+Buying her freedom had cost our family dearly, and walking away with nothing but a car and some furniture, she might have felt she’d repaid her dues.

 I could also see why she eventually left town, allowing the myth to emerge that she’d left dad, not the truth, which was all the other way around.
 Our family name on ‘Burge Bros.’, an Inverell shopfront, speaks of our pedigree as descendants of proud local shopkeepers, which mum might have felt was brought into disrepute by a depressed city girl.
 Housed in the same precinct was the shop whose owner would not forgive her.